arunnaik2025/RecipeBasket/README.md

 ## 📜 License

-This project is developed for educational purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.